floatingtrees/evolution-vllm/README.md

 # Features
 This repository is significantly better for single GPU usage compared to the repository linked in the paper.
 Some reasons why you might want to use this repository are below.
 - Using SGLang improves inference speed by roughly 4 times.
-- The inference engine stays initialized when evaluating different models, so we don't have wait for startup time.
+- The inference engine remains initialized across model evaluations, eliminating repeated startup overhead.
-- Evolutionary algorithms don't require gradients, so you can full-rank fine-tune a 7B model on a card with 24GB of VRAM (RTX 3090 or RTX 4090)
+- Evolutionary algorithms don't require gradients, so you can full-rank fine-tune a 7B model on a card with 24GB of VRAM (RTX 3090 or RTX 4090).
-- Evolutionary algorithms are less prone to reward hacking and converge better, as observed in [this paper](https://arxiv.org/pdf/2509.24372)
+- Evolutionary algorithms are less prone to reward hacking and often perform better than RL, as observed in [this paper](https://arxiv.org/pdf/2509.24372).
+- Evolutionary algorithms are less sensitive to hyperparameters.
+- Evolutionary algorithms don't use a KL divergence term, so there's no need to store a copy of the base model.
+- We provide a straightforward configuration file and easily customizable reward function that you can use with any task.

+# Code Structure
+All data is stored as a list of samples, where each sample is a dictionary with a question and answer.
+The reward function is implemented in reward.py and easily customizable.
+Training can be easily modified by the configuration file in conf/config.yaml.

+# Other Notes
+- If there are any bugs, please open an issue or a pull request.